Judicial clerkships are post-graduate positions. To learn more about judicial externships, please click here.

 - National Center for State Courts Employment Opportunities

-- Vermont Law School's Guide to State Clerkships: Consult the "Resources" section of the Loyola Law School Symplicity system or contact the Office of Career Services for the username and password.
+- Vermont Law School's Guide to State Clerkships: Consult the "Resources" section of the Loyola Law School Symplicity system or contact the Career Development Center for the username and password.

 - Insight and Inside Information for Select State Court Clerkships